fabiommendes/ox/README.rst

     )

-The parser consumes a list of tokens and convert them to an AST:
+The parser consumes a list of tokens and convert them to an AST passing each element (terminals and non-terminals) to their corresponding handler function.
+The rule "expr: expr PLUS term", for instance, produces tree elements, an "expr" node, followed by a "PLUS" terminal and a "term" node.
+Those arguments are passed to the handler function ``binop``, which generates a node of the syntax tree.

+In the example above, we create tuples to build our AST as LISP-like S-expressions.

+The resulting parser is again just a function that receives a string of code and return the abstract syntax tree.

 >>> parser('2 + 2 * 20')
 ('+', 2.0, ('*', 2.0, 20.0))